KushajveerSingh/personal-website/docs/internal/projects.md

 Make a data recovery tool.

-In the password tool, have it where it automatically helps you resets your password on the websites you choose.
+Password geenrator app.
+"How strong should your password by by mental outlaw" In the password tool, have it where it automatically helps you resets your password on the websites you choose.
 Maybe a monthly popup where is opens the necessary wi dows back and forth, and you copy paste the passwords with ease.